tblouir/basic-blog/README.md

 # basic-blog
-Blog with no CSS and CRUD capability
+CRUD capable Blog with no CSS